lengfeld/subpatch/README.internal.md

 Add check that subproject does not have a ".subproject" file and a "patches" dir.
 In that case "subpatch" does not work for now!

-Add check in update that the update does not work yet, when patches are applied!

 Also explain why patching is needed in the intro page.
 Currently it only explains the local patching